drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Implementations

-We provide three implementations of the sensor system (see the following figures); (a) a two board implementation comprising the [sensor board](TCD1304_SPI_Rev2EB/) and our [Teensy 4 based instrument controller](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3), (b) a single board ["All-In-One"](TCD1304_All-In-One_FlexPWM/) implementation with sensor and MCU on back and front of the same board, and (c) an [Analog board](TCD1304_Analog) with the sensor, signal conditioning circuit and gate drivers with analog output of the inverted and amplified sensor signal.
+We provide three implementations of the sensor system hardware (see the following figures); (a) a two board implementation comprising the [sensor board](TCD1304_SPI_Rev2EB/) and our [Teensy 4 based instrument controller](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3), (b) a single board ["All-In-One"](TCD1304_All-In-One_FlexPWM/) implementation with sensor and MCU on back and front of the same board, and (c) an [Analog board](TCD1304_Analog) with the sensor, signal conditioning circuit and gate drivers with analog output of the inverted and amplified sensor signal.
-All can be operated using the firmware and Python codes that we provide in this repo.
+The firmware and Python codes provided in this repo, can be used with any of the three hardware implementations.

-The following shows pictures of each version and discusses the costs associated with each.
-These include the sensor and microcontroller, currently running at $40 and $24 respectively and the PCB which generally runs around $12/board including shipping plus $6 tariffs.
+In the following we provide a high level description of each of the three implementations  For each we also describe the cost and choice to build or buy.
+The costs include the sensor and microcontroller, currently running at \$40 and \$24 respectively and the PCB which generally runs around \$18/board in small quantities.

 #### Two board system, 16 bit sensor board and controller
-The high end sensor system shown here, is a two board system comprising sensor board and controller.
+The high end sensor system, shown here, is a two board system comprising sensor board and controller.
 It offers very low electrical noise with a 16 bit 1MSPS ADC and good mechanical isolation of the sensor from the controller.
-The boards are interconnected by a ribbon cable for logic and VDD (logical level power) and a separate two wire cable for 5V power.
+The boards are interconnected by a ribbon cable for logic signals and VDD, and a separate two wire cable for 5V power.
 Fiduciary marks on both sides of the sensor board facilitate optical alignment.

-Component costs are currently $110 for the sensor board and $88 for the controller, or $198 for the set, plus the time it takes to do the assembly work.
+%Component costs are currently \$110 for the sensor board and \$88 for the controller, or \$198 for the set, plus the time it takes to do the assembly work.
 It takes us a few hours for each board, or about one day per board set.

 We recently switched to using a PCBA service for the SMT parts (we prefer ALLPCB for their customer service).
-Normally this would bring our costs to $290.
-With tariffs our cost per set is now $395-$422 depending on the clearance agent.
+Normally this would bring our costs to \$290.
+With tariffs our cost per set is now \$395 to \$422 depending on the clearance agent.
 But, compared to hand assembly, it is still a bargain.

 <p align="center">
 <img src="Images/TCD1304_sensor_top_bottom.jpg" width="75%">